 - Needles and pins – all kinds

 Dust isn’t the only thing that can find its way inside your machines: a friend told me that he found a snake in one machine and a nest of ladybugs in another!
-Ha-ha, not only humans enjoy sewing!
+Apparently, humans aren’t the only creatures that enjoy sewing!

-I will start with a not very common advice but nevertheless very important: plug the machine in a surge protector, not directly into a wall outlet.
+Let’s start with a very important tip that many people don’t often say: plug the machine into a surge protector instead of directly into a wall outlet.

-I am using a second one for my embroidery machine and I am considering getting a UPS power supply for that because it has happened that the power went out in the middle of an embroidery which was annoying.
+I am using a second surge protector for my embroidery machine, and I am considering getting a UPS power supply for it because there have been times when the power went out in the middle of embroidering.